-Lawsuit Lending: Support legislation that would provide for reasonable consumer protections in consumer lawsuit loan transactions, including a limit on the maximum loan finance charges allowed in consumer lawsuit loan transactions.
+Lawsuit Lending: Support legislation that would provide for reasonable consumer protections in consumer lawsuit loan transactions and/or living expense loans, including a limit on the maximum loan finance charges allowed in consumer lawsuit loan transactions, and a maximum loan amount that may be provided by an attorney to their client for living expenses throughout the course of ongoing litigation.
 Oppose any legislation or other actions which would weaken such consumer protections.

-Legacy Lawsuit Reform: Support legislation that sets forth appropriate damages in lawsuits related to oil field remediation.
+Legacy Lawsuit Reform: Support legislation that regulates appropriate damages in lawsuits related to oil field remediation.